Pepper Sea Club Hotel Pepper Sea Club Hotel Pepper Sea Club Hotel is excited to…

-Kross Coffee has become a favourite for those wanting great quality coffee in Chania.
+Kross Coffee has become a favorite for those wanting great quality coffee in Chania.
 Many say it serves the best in the city.
-Set in a fabulous neo-classical villa this is a friendly, stylish and chilled emporium which roasts its own coffee beans.
+Set in a fabulous neo-classical villa this is a friendly, stylish and chilled emporium that roasts its own coffee beans.
 Great pastries and cakes too.

 Koukouvaya (Alexi Minoti 1)

-Koukouvaya (owl in Greek) is out of town, beyond Halepa, on the Akrotiri penisula, but this cosy nest with a bird’s eye view of Chania has established itself as a sophisticated hangout with exhilarating panoramas of Chania and the White Mountains.
+Koukouvaya (owl in Greek) is out of town, beyond Halepa, on the Akrotiri peninsula, but this cozy nest with a bird’s eye view of Chania has established itself as a sophisticated hangout with exhilarating panoramas of Chania and the White Mountains.
 Convenient for history buffs visiting the Venizelos Graves.